gloveboxes/Retail_Custom_Vision_Demo/README.md

 The project has been tested on the following platforms:

+The Custom Vision Client app has been tested on the following platforms:

 1. Windows 11 on Intel and ARM
 2. Ubuntu 20.04 on Intel and ARM
 3. MacOS Ventura on ARM - Note, Custom Vision model does not build on Apple Silicon.

+If you want to run the Custom Vision model locally, then one of the following platforms is required.

+1. Windows 11 on Intel
+2. Ubuntu 20.04 on Intel
+3. Raspberry Pi on ARM

 ## Clone the repo